 Sea Surface observations are also being made from autonomous surface vehicles (ASVs).
 These are propelled by wind and/or wave action and measure air temperature, barometric pressure, humidity, wind direction, wind speed, sea surface temperature, and sea surface salinity.

+Buoy positions are reported at the time of observation by the organization that operates the platform.
+Ship positions are also reported at the time of observation however many vessels do not report their actual identity due to economic considerations.
+Autonomous vehicles report their position obtained at the time of observations.
+The observations are reported under the ownership of the organization that is remotely controlling the vehicle(s).

 Airborne observing facilities

-Airborne observations refer to a set of measurements of one or more meteorological parameters along with the required metadata.
+Airborne observations refer to a set of measurements of one or more meteorological variables along with the required metadata.
 These observations are made at a particular time according to a defined schedule at a location or series of locations (in three dimensional space) from an Aircraft Based Observation platform (ABO).

 The ABO data is reported in the WMO BUFR template for AMDAR, 3 11 010, version 7).